 To check Which Interface you are Using, Simply go to Start Button & search for “System Information.”

-Now in System summary you can see BIOS mode – (In mine computer it’s showing UEFI).
+Now in the System summary, you can see BIOS mode – (In my computer it’s showing UEFI).

 If you are using 32 bit, then you have BIOS Firmware Interface & If you are using 64bit Machine, then you have UEFI Firmware Interface.

 Create A Ubuntu USB Drive to dual boot Windows 10 and Ubuntu.

 * First Download Ubuntu ISO File go to Ubuntu Site to download ISO.